 That’s it!
 WP Mail SMTP will resend welcome emails and any other email that fails to reach your new users.

 We hope this article helped you learn how to resend new user welcome emails in WordPress.
-You may also want to check out our guide on how to choose the best website builder and our expert picks for the best WooCommerce plugins.
+You may also want to check out our other WordPress guides that can help improve your emails and communication.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.